Vaccine Frequently Asked Questions

 We are not the guinea pigs; the UK has ordered 100 million doses of the Oxford-AstraZeneca vaccine, which is enough to vaccinate 50 million people.
 As of 14 March, 24,453,221 people in the UK have received their first dose of a Covid-19 vaccine, which will either be Pfizer or Oxford/AstraZeneca.

-On receipt of our third batch of vaccines on 26 March, we have been able to full immunise the majority of our adult population.
+We have received four batches of Oxford/AstraZeneca to date and have been able to fully immunise the majority of our adult population.

 People will need two doses of the vaccine.
 The MHRA (Medicines and Healthcare products Regulatory Agency) has approved the interval for receiving the second dose as being between 28 days to 12 weeks after the first dose, in order to become fully immunised.
 We are looking at scheduling our second dose of vaccination approximately six weeks after the first dose.